 Sonic the Hedgehog (Mega Drive) vs Super Mario World (SNES)

 Verdict: Sonic for raw wow factor, Mario for depth.
-Depends on whether you preferred speed or actual sanity.
+Chaos or craftsmanship defined the Sega vs Nintendo console war.

 Who Stumbled Into The 2000s Better: The Verdict